Monster Hunter Accessibility Report

 Platforms: 3DS and 2DS, PS2, PS4, PSP, Switch, Wii, Wii U and Xbox One

 Players: You can play this with 4 players online

 Costs: Purchase cost.
 In-game purchases

-Monster Hunter has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to Monster Hunter, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in Monster Hunter which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Monster Hunter, and offer accessibility features for Difficulty:

-Monster Hunter has 1 accessibility feature for Getting Started which deals with what support is offered to get started with the game.
+We've documented 1 accessibility feature for Getting Started in Monster Hunter which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Similar Games With More Accessibility Features for Getting Started

 If you want to play Monster Hunter, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility: